PremYekkali/StakingContract/README.md

 - Automatic handling of unclaimed rewards(Accrued between stake start time and 1st stake) via a vault address

 ## Contract Architecture
-The system consists of the following core components.
+The staking system consists of the following core components.

 ### Stake Token
 ERC20 token deposited by users for staking